Eric George

-Eric George is an American medical doctor, best known as a hand surgeon.
+Eric George is an American physician, best known as a hand surgeon.
 He is the founder and CEO of ERG Enterprises, Omega Hospital and The Hand Center of Louisiana in New Orleans.
-He is also a venture capitalist, real estate investor, author, and philanthropist.
+He is also a venture capitalist, real estate investor, and author.

 Medical career

 Eric George grew up in Huntington, West Virginia, and graduated from Marshall University with a double major in chemistry and political science.
 After being accepted to both medical school and law school, George decided to become a medical doctor and was trained in orthopedic hand surgery.
 George is a graduate of Marshall University's School of Medicine in 1989, completed a General Trauma Surgery Residency at Michigan State University and a Fellowship in Plastic and Reconstructive Surgery at Grand Rapids Area Medical Education Center in Grand Rapids, Michigan.
 Subsequently, he completed an Orthopedic Hand and Upper Extremity Reconstructive Fellowship at the Mayo Clinic in Phoenix, Arizona.
 He is board-certified and holds a certificate of Added Qualifications in Surgery of the Hand.

 George is currently a Professor of Hand Surgery at the Louisiana State University Health Sciences Center and Tulane University in New Orleans.
 George has published articles in academic journals including Plastic and Reconstructive Surgery and The American Surgeon.

 George founded the Hand Center of Louisiana, a surgical practice based in Metairie, Louisiana.
 In 2003, George co-founded Omega Hospital, a specialty surgical hospital, and became its CEO.
 Omega became the first physician-owned hospital in the greater New Orleans area.
 The luxury hospital focused on improving the patient experience by offering rooms with mini-bars, microwaves, and additional beds for family members to stay overnight.
 Today, George continues to serve as CEO of the Hand Center of Louisiana, where he works with the Saints and regularly treats NFL and NBA athletes, including Jimmy Graham and Anthony Davis, high-profile celebrities, and professionals in the oil and gas industry, as well as other businesses.
 George also maintains his role as CEO at Omega Hospital, where he actively practices full-time.

 Since 2007, George has appeared in the annual list of Best Doctors®, a national peer-nominated survey of the best physicians across 450 specialties and subspecialties.

+In 2017, George became the first surgeon in the US to fit a functional 3D-printed prosthetic onto a patient.